Here is how to find a lost dog:

 DO NOT put anything inside a mailbox or attached to a cluster mail box, because that is illegal, and you could be charged First Class postage for every flyer; postage due.
 Instead, use the newspaper receptacle.

 Keep a list of where you are leaving flyers.
-You may want it if you expand your search later.
+You may want it if you expand your search later and of course when your search is successful, you will want to take your lost dog flyers down.

 · If your dog is chipped, call the microchip company and be sure all your contact information is current and correct.
 Report your dog as missing.
 If you don't have your chip number, contact the facility where the chip was implanted.
 They should be able to give that number to you.
-PetMicrochipLookUp.org might help you determine how to find and contact your dog’s microchip company.
+Your vet can help you if you do not know which microchip company to call.

 · Go WALKING, not driving, especially if your dog is small.
 Walking leaves a scent trail that can help them find their way back home.
 If you have another dog, take it walking with you to leave a stronger scent.